adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #276 Trying to get some more work done on various projects.
 The Cloud Certificate class is taking up alot of time right now.

+#277 Taking up alot of time on this Google Cloud Certificate